edgedb/edgedb-deno/readme.md

 ## TLS

 Deno doesn't currently support TLS ALPN for client connections.
-This means that to use deno with the latest version of edgedb the server needs to be run without TLS which is on by default.
+This means that to use deno with the latest version of EdgeDB the server needs to be run without TLS which is on by default.

 ## Permissions